 Guns for Hire Mechanic

 The Guns for Hire mechanics in Far Cry 5 are essentially people that players can recruit to fight with you.
 There are multiple Guns and Fangs for Hire that you can get in Far Cry 5.
-Also, it seems that there are going to be a few of them as well on Far Cry 6.
+And it seems that there are going to be a few of them as well on Far Cry 6.
 The new name for the feature is “Amigos for Hire,” the most notable being a wiener dog in a wheelchair by the name of Chorizo.

 Other than this, the game will play similar enough to the other Far Cry installments and we’ll have to wait for any future updates to see if there’s anything new on the game that the developers haven’t released yet.

-The game may only have a few minutes of cinematic trailers currently out, but there are already a few things that make it a different beast compared to the other Far Cry Games.
+The game may only have a few minutes of cinematic trailers currently out, but there are already a few things that make it a different beast compared to the other Far Cry games.
 Here are some things that make this game different from the previous installment, Far Cry 5:

 The game has a really big difference in setting when compared to Far Cry 5.
 For one, the game’s set in that world’s version of the Caribbean with the island nation of Yara.
 Meanwhile, Far Cry 5 revolves around the US countryside.
 Also, while the fifth game has you fighting insurgents and cults all around said countryside.
 The sixth game has you as an insurgent yourself, in an urban environment, fighting for the freedom and independence of your nation.
 Setting and plot-wise, there’s a pretty big difference between the two installments.